slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"When women hold off from marrying men, we call it independence.
 When men hold off from marrying women, we call it fear of commitment."
 -- Warren Farrell (psychologist)*

-> *"As long as the bed shakes, the house will remain stable."
+> *"As long as the bed shakes, the house will remain stable." (...)
--- Unknown*

-> *"Happy the marriage where the husband is the head and the wife the heart."
+"Happy the marriage where the husband is the head and the wife the heart." (...)
--- Unknown*

-> *"When poverty comes in the door, love goes out of the window."
+"When poverty comes in the door, love goes out of the window."
 -- Unknown*